 An uncomfortable or inadequate waiting room is a significant pain point that creates unpleasant healthcare facility stories.
 By improving a patient’s waiting room experience, you immediately enhance the outlook of the entire facility, thereby drastically increasing their satisfaction with other services.

 Many people will agree that they would rather trust the healthcare facilities that prioritize their comfort over those that do not.
 This is a major reason why improving a patient’s waiting room experience is an excellent way to create and sustain a better business-patient relationship.

 When patients are placed in comfortable waiting rooms, they begin to trust the medical team.
 Because they believe the clinic values them and cares about them enough to place them in a comfortable and functional area, they trust that the medical team cares about their well-being.

 This is vital in fostering a tremendous clinic-patient relationship as the patients feel they are in safe hands.

 Anyone will agree that hospital wait times are one of the most annoying parts of going to a hospital.

-According to National Health Care Surveys, The mean wait time was 24.1 minutes in Emergency Departments (EDs) with less than 20,000 annual visits.
-Conversely, it was 48.7 minutes in EDs with 50,000 or more annual visits.
+According to National Health Care Surveys, the average wait time was 24.1 minutes in Emergency Departments (EDs) with less than 20,000 annual visits.
+However, it was 48.7 minutes in EDs with 50,000 or more annual visits.

 Although long wait times are unavoidable, especially if it's a busy day at the hospital, it can make this time seem shorter.
 This is done by providing mental stimulation that takes the patients off the long wait time and causes them to relax instead.